 If you prefer to live life in the lap of luxury, then Warby Parker offers premium custom-made glasses for every face shape, from reading glasses to shades that protect your eyes from the sun’s rays.
 The brand has a number of stylish and well-made frames, and you can customize the lenses to your specifications when you order, including the option for polycarbonate lenses that filter harsh blue light from LED and LCD displays.

-Prices for Warby Parker glasses start at $95 with the blue light-blocking lens option being a $50 add-on, meaning you can score these high-end computer glasses for $145.
-A bit pricey to be sure, but if you want the best, then Warby Parker is a fine option for a pair that’ll look great and probably last a lifetime.
+You can score these high-end computer glasses for $95.
+A bit on the pricey side, but if you want the best, then Warby Parker is a fine option for a pair that’ll look great and probably last a lifetime.

 “Swannies” are hugely popular and pretty affordable blue light-blocking computer glasses that are available in a wide range of styles.
 One unique thing about Swanwick’s eyewear is that it offers different models for the day, night, and even for outdoor use, with light-colored lenses for use in the day and darker-colored amber lenses for more aggressive light blocking when you want to wind down in the evening.